M66B/XPrivacyLua/DEFINE.md

 The pro companion app can also export and import definitions, making it easy to use definitions provided by others.

-You can find some example definitions [here](https://github.com/M66B/XPrivacyLua/tree/master/examples) and the definition built into XPrivacyLua [here](https://github.com/M66B/XPrivacyLua/tree/master/app/src/main/assets).
+You can find some example definitions [here](https://github.com/M66B/XPrivacyLua/tree/master/examples) and the definitions built into XPrivacyLua [here](https://github.com/M66B/XPrivacyLua/tree/master/app/src/main/assets).